Primary page content

 * spend figure has been adjusted to exclude the following categories:-

-- Payments to other institutions incl students' union and trade unions, charities, schools, NHS (e.g., franchised placements) or HMRC.
+- Payments to other institutions incl students' union and trade unions, charities, schools, NHS (e.g., franchise placements) or HMRC

 - Payments to banks, interest charges, depreciation, pension costs and bad debts etc.

-- Payments in relation to grants, training, research bodies.
+- Payments in relation to grants, training, research bodies etc.

 Where possible we access frameworks set up by regional purchasing consortia e.g. London University Purchasing Consortia (LUPC) and Crown Commercial Service (CCS) for goods and services required in the pursuit of our core business.
 In 2017/18 year we procured c. £8.85m (36% of our impactable spend) through 43 such framework agreements covering the following Categories: